Ecosystems & Global Biodiversity: Reef & Rainforest

 • 4 nights Cairns 3-star hotel accommodation (2 or 3 share ensuite rooms)*

-• 1 night Daintree Rainforest research station (4 or 6 bed dorm-style rooms)
+• 1 night Daintree Rainforest research station (single gender dorm-style rooms)

 • All continental breakfasts